tehilabadi/DroneSimulation/README.md

-The project was written by
+The project was rewritten by
 Ariel Yifee and
 Tehila Abadi

-# what we did?
+# our part:
 ## UI
 first, we changed the UI of the project.
 We wanted a screen that fit all computer arc regardless of